web-platform-tests/wpt/README.md

 Let's get the legalese out of the way:

+You may wish to read the details below, but the **simplest thing to know** is this:

+* if the company you work for is already a member of the HTML WG, then you don't need to worry; you're already covered
+* if not, you will need to [fill out this form](http://www.w3.org/2002/09/wbs/1/testgrants2-200409/)

 ### Grant of License for Contributed Test Cases Published Outside a W3C Recommendation

 By contributing to this repository, you, the Contributor, hereby grant